fujichaaan/plot_hazard_ratio_spline/README.md

 # plot_hazard_ratio_spline 📊
-This page summarizes data visualization for time-to-event analysis with an exposure with natural spline function
+This page summarizes data visualization for time-to-event analysis with an exposure with restricted cubic spline function

 ----------------------------------- +